borkdude/glam/README.md

 source $HOME/.glam/scripts/glam.sh
 ```

 Scripts for Windows will follow.
-Meanwhile you can replace `glam` invocations by `clojure -M:glam`.
+Meanwhile you can replace `glam` invocations by
+`clojure -M:glam` and append the printed path to `%PATH%` yourself.

 ## Usage